 13. Corporate membership shall be open to organisations and institutions

 that undertake to make annual financial contributions to the work of the Association.
-A Corporate member can nominate up to ten of its
+A Corporate member can nominate up to twelve of its

 members/employees as Full Individual Members for the year of